Peeragogy/Peeragogy.github.io/practice.md

 Authorea, and Github).
-Early on we agreed to release our *Peeragogy Handbook* under the terms of the Creative Commons Public Domain Dedication (CC0), the legal instrument that grants the greatest possible leeway to downstream users.[^10] This has allowed us and others to repurpose and improve its contents in other settings, including the current paper.
+Early on we agreed to release our *Peeragogy Handbook* under the terms of the Creative Commons Public Domain Dedication (CC0), the legal instrument that grants the greatest possible leeway to downstream users.
+This has allowed us and others to repurpose and improve its contents in other settings, including the current paper.
 In short, follow the steps indicated by the keywords in the pattern’s title: *Reduce* the panoply of interesting interrelated